SteveBarnett/human-centred/air.md

     - What about when it still isn't good enough?
     - What do we do in the meantime?
     - When would we decide to give up on it?
+- If it's not doing a good job, it's because you're prompting it wrong
+    - This feels like blaming the user